Westdale Lane Surgery20-22 Westdale LaneGedlingNottingham, NG4 3JATel: 0115 961 3968 (2 lines)

-Already a fully qualified and experienced doctor, Dr Kugathas is in her third year of GP training, working full-time at Westdale Surgery until August 2017.
-Dr Khaliq is her trainer.
+Already a fully qualified and experienced doctor, Dr Lethbridge is in her final year of GP training, working full-time at Westdale Surgery.
+Dr Khaliq is her trainer

-Already a fully qualified and experienced doctor, Dr Kennedy is in his first year of GP training, working full-time at Westdale Surgery until December 2017.
-Dr Khaliq is his trainer.
+Already a fully qualified and experienced doctor, Dr Pettipiece is in her final year of GP training, working full-time at Westdale Surgery.
+Dr Khaliq is her trainer

 An advanced nurse practitioner is a very highly trained prescribing nurse who is able to see and treat a wide range of medical problems.
 They work alongside our doctors and can refer you to hospital or for further tests as needed.